 Growing up on the East coast of Florida, I’ve gone through quite a few hurricanes—and so have my horses.
 Hurricanes are one of those things where you don’t know what’s going to happen until it’s happening.
 There seems to be a little extra tension in the air between June 1st and November 30th in the states that are susceptible to hurricanes.
 Some years you might get lucky and not be affected by a storm, or you could all of a sudden be in the cone of uncertainty with just a day or two to prepare.
 Because hurricane season is so unpredictable, it’s best to be as prepared as possible before hurricane season begins.

-Since I've been through roughly 15 hurricanes over the years, I thought you might want to hear my tips on getting your barn and horses ready for a storm.
+Since I’ve been through roughly 15 hurricanes over the years, I thought you might want to hear my tips for getting your barn and horses ready for a storm.

 1. Stock up on water, feed, and hay.

 You never know how long you’ll be without water or if a pipe break caused the water to become contaminated.
-A good way to store water where it'll stay clean is by filling up a few 30-gallon plastic containers or trash cans and sealing the lid before the storm hits.
-You might not need it, but when you do, you will be thankful you have fresh water available.
-It’s also a good idea to stock up on extra hay and feed beforehand in case you aren’t able to get any after the storm.
+A good way to store water where it’ll stay clean is by filling up a few 30-gallon plastic containers or trash cans and sealing the lid before the storm hits.
+You might not need it, but when you do, you will be thankful you have fresh water available for your horse.
+It’s also a good idea to stock up on extra hay, feed, and shavings beforehand in case you aren’t able to get any after the storm.

 2. Have identification on your horse in case they get out during the storm.

 There are a lot of ways to ID your horse but one easy way is to get a name tag for a dog with your contact info and horse’s name and attach it to his halter.
-Some don’t like the idea of leaving a halter on in the storm so it's common to braid the name tag into your horse's mane or tail.
+Consider getting a break-away halter or if you don’t like the idea of leaving a halter on in the storm, braid the name tag into your horse’s mane or tail.
 I like this method because it’s something you can use over and over again and is one less thing you have to think about before a storm hits.
+Plus, dog tags are cheap and easy to get at your local pet store.

 3. Prepare your property.

-It’s impossible to know what the storm will bring and there’s not much you can do to prepare a fence or barn for a tornado, but in general, you want everything to be as secure as possible, so it has the best chance of withstanding the high-force winds.
+It’s impossible to know what the storm will bring and there’s not much you can do to prepare a fence or barn for hurricane-force winds or a tornado.
+Something you can do is make sure everything is as secure as possible, so it has the best chance of withstanding the high-force winds.
 It’s important to get rid of any debris that could be picked up by high winds and cause even more damage.
-Make sure to take every bridle, cone, longline, brush, mounting block, piece of furniture, and put it somewhere enclosed, like the tack room, to keep out of the wind.
+Make sure to take every bridle, cone, longline, brush, mounting block, and piece of furniture, and put it somewhere enclosed, like the tack room, to keep out of the wind.
 This may not seem like a priority, but even a brush or lead rope can cause serious damage if it becomes a projectile with 157-mph winds.

 4. Decide if you’ll evacuate and know your options.